metaquid/discover-bitcoin/README.md

 voting platform

-A communication campaign entitled "Discover bitcoin" supported by promotional videos and a preference competition.
+A communication campaign entitled "Discover Bitcoin" supported by promotional videos and a preference competition.

 The aim is to educate the public on the main characteristics of Bitcoin but without technicalities.